formlio/forml/docs/lifecycle.rst

 Release Roll-out
 ^^^^^^^^^^^^^^^^

-The milestone of the :ref:`development lifecycle <lifecycle-development>` is the roll-out of a new *release*.
+The milestone of the :ref:`development life cycle <lifecycle-development>` is the roll-out of a new *release*.
 It is essentially a new version of the project *code implementation* published for deployment.